-Greetings, earthlings!
-I’m a post-doctoral researcher at the City College of New York, where I work with lasers and delve into the fascinating world of 2D materials in the Laboratory for Nano and Micro Photonics (LaNMP).
-My boss, Prof. Vinod Menon, is our fearless leader, and we are a team of photon ninjas wielding lasers like lightsabers!
+I’m a post-doctoral researcher at the City College of New York, where I work with lasers and explore the fascinating world of 2D materials in the Laboratory for Nano and Micro Photonics (LaNMP) led by Prof. Vinod Menon.

 My main interest is in polaritons – hybrids of photons and excitons.
-I love exploring the way light and matter interact, and how we can harness their power to create amazing things.
+I love exploring how light and matter interact and how we can harness their power to create amazing things.

 So that’s a little bit about me.
 Feel free to reach out if you want to chat about anything under the sun (or beyond it!).
 I’m always happy to say hi!